UniFi vs TP-Link Omada WiFi 7: Multi-Gig Business Comparison (2026)

 UniFi's ecosystem extends beyond networking to include security cameras, access control, and environmental monitoring.
 While not every client needs these additional systems, the integration capability provides value when they do.

 A client recently expanded from basic networking to include security cameras.
-Because they already operated a UniFi network with a compatible gateway, adding cameras required only purchasing the camera hardware and enabling UniFi Protect software.
-There was no additional NVR purchase, no separate management interface, and no integration complications.
-The system expansion took less than a day rather than a week-long project with a separate security vendor.
+Because they already ran a UniFi console that supports Protect and had appropriate storage, adding cameras required only the camera hardware and enabling UniFi Protect—no separate NVR, no second management interface, and no integration complications.
+(Not every gateway runs Protect: the Cloud Gateway Max supports it with NVMe storage, while the Cloud Gateway Ultra runs Network only.)
+The expansion took less than a day rather than a week-long project with a separate security vendor.

 Local Support We Can Provide